 The tramp including crossing the world famous “Bridge to Nowhere” and venturing into the Mangapurua Valley, now known as the “Valley of Abandoned Dreams”.
 This was the heart of the rehabilitation settlement where land was offered to returning soldiers following WW1.
 Pioneering settlers attempted to clear the land of its virgin native forest to transform it into farmland.
 Today all that remains of this once thriving settlement are chimneys, exotic trees and old fence lines which mark the remains of the old house sights.
 This valley is now fast regenerating back into native bush.

-There are no DOC huts on this walkway, tents available for hire from us if required.
+There are no DOC huts on this walkway.

 Call us or email us to book a transfer and/or accommodation.